Resume Tips Include

 A current title should include your manager’s title and a title that best describes what you do.
 E.g. BI Manager / Architect

-A second resume for management positions which focuses on management skills.
+A second resume for management positions that focus on management skills.

 Please send me at least a few bullets indicating your related experience for the required skills.
 The more the better chance for an interview